codefellows-portland-javascript-401d4/express-mongo-relations/README.md

   - Data flows to and from the mongoDB database as JSON

 ### Use Cases

   - navigating to localhost:3535/ serves index.html to the browser, which displays 'Serving pages for you using node!'

   - navigating to localhost:3535/notes or localhost:3535/tags serves all the documents for the respective collection
   - navigating to localhost:3535/<notes_or_tags>/<specific_note_id_or_specific_tag_id> serves the specific document

-  - navigating to localhost:3535/<notes_or_tags>/search/<specific_property>/<specific_value> serves all the documents that contain the specific property=value pair for the respective collection

   - navigating to localhost:3535/notes/last5/notes serves the last 5 updated notes